runthee/MidnightCore/README.md

 ### MidnightMisc
 * This package gives users a couple of tools and utilities that make debugging and other things easier.
 It is a home for any modifications or tools that do not need a home of their own.
 Will be regularly updated with user requests!
 ### MidnightCustom
 * Is your favourite Font, Bootanimation or Audio file not available in MidnightCore?
 Not to worry!
 Easily apply your own files with Midnight Custom.
-You can find Instructions on how to use it in the module or on XDA
+You can find Instructions on how to use it in the module or on XDA!

 ## How To Use
 ```bash